No, Extroverts Aren’t All Boasting: What Introverts Get Wrong

 But when he started off on this basic statement, it wasn’t because he didn’t think I knew it.
 He started with the basic statement because extroverts think out loud.
 He needed to start with the basic statement to organize his thoughts.

 I find that I do this too at times.
 Sometimes I start a response, only to realize that what I’m saying doesn’t make any sense while I’m saying it.
-Yes, it would have been better to think it in my head before saying it, but I’m an extrovert.
+Yes, it would have been better to think it in my head before saying it, but I can think a stupid thought through in my mind and still get clearance for external expression.
+I’m an extrovert.
 I think better out loud.

 My words of advice are, please try not to take this quirk personally.
 Please don’t assume extroverts are arrogant and condescending – we may just be thinking out loud.